How to Completely Delete All Your Google Activity

 If you feel you’ll want to look back fondly on some of your past browsing escapades, Google provides you with a way to hold on to your search history.
 To procure an archived list of your browsing history so that you can always have access to the data, you’ll need to:

-You’re taken to a page where you’ll need to select which data you want to include in the archive download.
+- You’re taken to a page where you’ll need to select which data you want to include in the archive download.
 By default, all options are toggled on.
-If you’d like, there is a Select None button that will deselect all of the options making it easier if you only wish to download a smaller amount of data.
+If you’d like, there is a Deselect all button that will deselect all of the options making it easier if you only wish to download a smaller amount of data.

-When you’re happy with your selections, click Next.
+- When you’re happy with your selections, click Next step.

 Now onto the deletion process.